ShawnLiu119/Bank-Marketing_Clas-Clus-AppDev/README.md

 ##### Model Performance
 ![Capture](https://user-images.githubusercontent.com/43327902/185464003-1695e572-3d13-4e6d-89a0-db08bfb64637.PNG)

-other.
+The table shows that all the models perform within 2% accuracy of each other.
 Differences arise when observing the precision, recall, and F1 scores.
 The Neural Network model performs with the highest recall while the Logistic Regression model is performing quite poorly with regards to recall.